Chinese Giant Solar Telescope

 The Chinese Giant Solar Telescope (CGST) is a proposed solar telescope in China.
 CGST will be an infrared and optical solar telescope.
-Its spatial resolution is equivalent to an 8 m-diameter telescope, and the light-gathering power equivalent to a 5 m-diameter telescope.
+Its spatial resolution is equivalent to an 8-meter-diameter telescope, and the light-gathering power equivalent to a 5-meter-diameter telescope.
 The major scientific goal is to get precise measurement of solar vector magnetic field with high spatial resolution.
-It is expected to cost US$90 million.
+It is expected to cost US$ 90 million.